pstjohn/levanstjohn-wedding/registry/index.md

 ------
 The dish set we picked seems cheapest at [Macy's](http://www1.macys.com/registry/wedding/guest/?registryId=6366319).
-You can buy these pecies individually (~20-25 dollars each).
+You can buy these pieces individually (~20-25 dollars each).

 Cash
 ----